The Whale browser showing a web page.

-NAVER whale packages for Windows, macOS, Android and iOS as well as a .deb package for Ubuntu 14.04 are available at whale.naver.com/en/download.
-Linux users of other distributions have to use a tool like alien to convert their .deb file to a native package format.
-Converting the .deb to a .rpm using alien and installing it is not strait forward, but it is doable.
+NAVER whale packages for Windows, macOS, Android and iOS as well as a .deb package for Ubuntu 14.04 64-bit are available at whale.naver.com/en/download.
+Linux users running other distributions have to use a tool like alien to convert their .deb file to alternative package formats.
+Converting the .deb to a .rpm using alien and installing it is not straight forward, but it is absolutely doable if you know how to use the console.

 "Journey to the next browsing"